• About Connective

 Targeted and relevant headings that include your keywords keep readers engaged and help Google better understand your content so you can rank higher.
 We recommend reviewing your old blog content headings to find improvement areas.

-Change the Publish Date
+Change the publish date

 Before publishing your updates, change the official publication date so that Google Search Console and your readers can see your content as a new article.
 We recommend keeping the content under the same URL so you don’t have to deal with broken links.